markasch/ML-PREP-2025/03WavePropagation/README.md

 ## Basic Course

-Here we will cover some basic material undersatnding and simulating seismic wave propagation.
+Here we will cover some basic material for undersatnding and simulating seismic wave propagation.

 The topics are: